ErpNetDocs/tech/modules/logistics/inventory/inventory-control/receive.md

 If more lots are present for a product, the **FEFO principle** determines which lot has pcs received first.

-Incorrect product IDs will generate an error.
+Incorrect product codes will generate an error.

 ![Receive](pictures/inv_con_receive_err.png)